 - 1. The applicant is to execute a non-cash bond of Shs.
 5,000,000/=. - 2.
 Each of the sureties is to execute a non-cash bond of Shs.
 10,000,000/=. - 3.
-The applicant is to report to the Assistant Registrar of this Court on the first Tuesday of every Month until the commencement of his trial or further orders of the court and to the Officer in Charge of Criminal Investigations at Arua Police Station on the last working day of every month until the commencement of his trial or further orders of the court.
+The applicant is to report to the Assistant Registrar of this Court on the first Tuesday of every Month until the commencement of his trial or further orders of the court and to the Officer in Charge of Criminal Investigations at Yumbe Police Station on the last working day of every month until the commencement of his trial or further orders of the court. - 4.
+It is for those reasons that the application was allowed and an order made for the release of the applicant on bail subject to him meeting the above conditions.

-Dated at Arua this 1 st day of November, 2016.
+Delivered at Arua this 15th day of June, 2017.

-Stephen Mubiru
+Stephen Mubiru Judge.
+15th June 2017.

-Judge.